 Along with adding more good bacteria to your gut, you can feed the existing bacteria to help them grow and thrive using prebiotics.
-Prebiotics are typically high in fiber, which is an indigestible carbohydrate.
-That “undigestible” bit is crucial as it means that the fiber can pass through your stomach relatively intact and travel to the lower intestine, where most of your gut bacteria reside.
+Prebiotics typically comprise high fiber, which is an undigestible carbohydrate.
+That “undigestible” bit is crucial as it means that the fiber can pass through your stomach relatively intact and travel to the lower intestine, where most of your gut bacteria resides.
 Some good prebiotics include:

 - Green, leafy vegetables

 3. Avoid certain foods.